dtbao-dev-iot/dtbao-dev-iot/README.md

 ### Hi there 👋 I'm BaoDoan - Embedded!

-I'm an **Embedded Systems Engineer** with 6+ years of experience specializing in **Embedded Linux** development.
+I'm an **Embedded Systems Engineer** with 6+ years of experience specializing in **Embedded Linux**/**Embedded Systems** development.
 I thrive on building robust and efficient solutions at the intersection of hardware and software, with expertise in both resource-constrained microcontrollers and complex embedded systems.

 ---